rahul96rajan/sample_datasets/README.md

 # Datasets for practice
 This Repository consists of sample datasets that can be used for practise and exercises.

+To benefit the maximum out of this repo, we should leverage the feature that is present in Pandas `0.19.2` and up, that is we can direclty pass the `URL` to the raw csv file in `pandas.read_csv()` method.

-*To import the dataframe directly via link*:
+*To import the dataset directly via URL*:
 1. Click on link besides the desired dataset.
     Taking `Iris` dataset for instance.
 2. Copy the URL of the tab opened.